-RationaleMan-portable and vehicle-mounted ATGMs have show value across the combat spectrum.
+RationaleMan-portable and vehicle-mounted Anti-Tank Guided Missiles (ATGMs) have shown value across the combat spectrum.
 Even in conflicts without significant armor threats, these missiles have been used as long-range bunker busters and anti-personnel munitions.
 Uday and Qusay Hussein reportedly died in their house under an intense TOW barrage.

 ATGMs also form the cornerstone of anti-armor capabilities for light and medium units, and significantly enhance the anti-armor firepower of heavy units.